Back-to-back winter storms begin a punishing week of extreme weather to come in the US - Local News 8

 By Eric Zerkel, CNN

-(CNN) — A winter storm is on a collision course with the mid-Atlantic and Northeast Saturday, and there’s another stronger one nipping at its heels.
+(CNN) — A winter storm is plowing through the mid-Atlantic and Northeast Saturday, and there’s another stronger one nipping at its heels that will affect a much wider area of the US.

-The first storm is tracking into the regions where it will unleash up to a foot of snow and significant ice through Sunday that could cause travel disruptions for the millions currently under winter storm alerts.
+The first storm will unleash up to a foot of snow and significant ice through Sunday that could cause travel disruptions for the millions currently under winter storm alerts.

-Freezing rain was already falling Saturday morning in the interior mid-Atlantic, including parts of northeast Virginia where enough ice could accumulate on surfaces to cause damage and make driving dangerous.
+Freezing rain fell throughout early Saturday in the interior mid-Atlantic, including parts of Virginia where enough ice accumulated to make driving dangerous.

-Snow will start moving into the Northeast in the late morning to early afternoon hours Saturday.
+Snow moved into the interior Northeast in the late morning and will spread northeast throughout Saturday, with the heaviest finally reaching New England by the late afternoon and continuing overnight into Sunday.
 Visibility and road conditions will start to go downhill quickly with 1 to 2 inch per hour snowfall rates likely.

 Transportation crews started prepping roads for these conditions across the region on Friday.